 Utilities, such as NinjaCopy, exist to perform these actions in PowerShell.

-Monitor processes and command-line arguments for actions that could be taken to copy files from the logical drive and evade common file system protections.
+Monitor executed commands and arguments that could be taken to copy files from the logical drive and evade common file system protections.
 Since this technique may also be used through PowerShell, additional logging of PowerShell scripts is recommended.